microsoft/Open-Maps/README.md

 The includes information about data Microsoft has shared under ODbL Projects being worked on the MS Open Data team

-For more information contact the project lead http://www.openstreetmap.org/user/jharpster
+For more information contact the project lead [jubal harpster](http://www.openstreetmap.org/user/jharpster)

 # Contributing